t-minini/devon-rex-pp1-ci/README.md

 ### **Traits Section**

-The "Traits" section is thoughtfully crafted to provide visitors with a comprehensive understanding of the distinctive characteristics of Devon Rex.
-Through concise yet informative descriptions, each trait is elaborated upon, offering insight into its significance and relevance.
-The section's design features a clean layout, making it easy to navigate and digest the content.
+The "Traits" section is crafted to provide visitors with a comprehensive understanding of the distinctive characteristics of Devon Rex.
+Each trait card is not only accompanied by concise yet informative descriptions but also features an engaging hover effect, allowing for interactive exploration.
+This innovative design enhances user experience, making it easier to engage with the material.
 Bold headings and bullet points draw attention to key traits, while the use of descriptive language ensures clarity and engagement.
 | Desktop | Mobile |
 |-------------------|-------------------|
 |<img src="./assets/images/traits-section-desktop.webp" alt="traits section screenshot for desktop"/>|<img src="./assets/images/traits-section-mobile.webp" alt="traits section screenshot for mobile"/>|